i5heu/Musalias/README.md

 - **dc** - shortcut for docker-compose or docker compose
 - **dcl** - shortcut for docker-compose or docker compose logs -f -n 500
 - **recomp** - will pull, down and up as deamon a docker compose, will remove orphans, and follow logs after up
+- **recompBuild** - will pull, build, down and up as deamon a docker compose, will remove orphans, and follow logs after up

 ### Filesystem
 - **lh** - Listing all files with human-readable sizes
 - **dud** - Display the size of all folders in the current directory, sorted by size
-- **showContents** - Display all file contents in the current directory recursively
+- **showContents** - Display all file contents in the current directory recursively and write to showContentsOutput.txt
 Options:
    - **-c** Clean content by removing excessive whitespace and line breaks
    - **-e** Comma-separated list of glob patterns to exclude (overrides default excludes)